Memorial Day Volunteer Opportunities: An Affordable Way to Celebrate

 4. Reach Out to a Survivor

 Do you know people who have lost a loved one in the service of the country?
 Reach out to them on Memorial Day.
-Make them food, take them out, or even just let them cry on your shoulder.
+Share a meal, take them out, or just listen if they want to talk.

 It’s hard to lose someone who is dear to you.
 But having a support system can ease the burden, especially on this solemn holiday.

 If you don’t know any survivors, there are still ways you can contribute.
-Check out the Directory of Veterans Service Organizations to get ideas of how you can help.
-Many of the listed organizations allow volunteers to participate in several different ways.
+Check out the Directory of Veterans Service Organizations to get ideas for how you can help.

 5. Give What You Can